makspll/bevy_mod_scripting/docs/src/Summary/managing-scripts.md

 Evaluating a script means:
 - parsing the script body,
-- and creating or updating the resources which store script state.
+- and creating or updating the resources which store script state (i.e. context)

 ## Loading
 Scripts can be loaded into memory via the `AssetServer`.